zedparsa/Flowsense-ids/README.md

 Key implementation notes:
 > - Quantile thresholds adapt to baseline traffic, so the rule system generalizes better across different captures
-> - expert_score provides both detection and interpretability, while attack_type gives a human-readable explanation
+> - `expert_score` provides both detection and interpretability, while `attack_type` gives a human-readable explanation

 ##

 #### 9) Layer 4: Ensemble (Majority Voting)
 This block fuses multiple weak-to-strong opinions into a more stable final decision.
 Conceptually, each detector has a different failure mode:
-- IsolationForest may over-flag rare but harmless patterns
+- `IsolationForest` may over-flag rare but harmless patterns.
-- OneClassSVM may be sensitive to scaling and boundary shape
+- `OneClassSVM` may be sensitive to scaling and boundary shape.
-- KMeans distance may flag transitions between normal regimes
+- `KMeans` distance may flag transitions between normal regimes.
-- Expert rules may miss novel anomalies
+- Expert rules may miss novel anomalies.

 Majority voting reduces the chance that one model’s bias dominates the final result.
 Requiring at least VOTE_THRESHOLD votes is a transparent policy you can explain in one sentence during a presentation.